1999 World Series: Aftermath

-In comparing the success of teams in the five major North American sports leagues, this series win brought the Yankees' World Series total to 25, putting them two titles ahead of the NHL Montreal Canadiens' 23 Stanley Cup victories for most championships (Montreal also won the Stanley Cup in 1916 as part of the National Hockey Association for a total of 24).
-This was the fifth World Series appearance in the 1990s for Atlanta, but the new decade would not be as favorable to them, the closest they got to returning to the World Series in the Bobby Cox era was in the 2001 NLCS where they lost to Arizona in five games (Cox stepped down as manager after the 2010 season).
+This series win brought the Yankees' championship total to 25, surpassing the NHL’s Montreal Canadiens (who won 24 championships) to become the team with the most championship wins in North American sports, a status they still hold today.

+This was the fifth and final World Series appearance in the 1990s for Atlanta, but the new decade would not be as favorable to them, the closest they got to returning to the World Series in the Bobby Cox era was in the 2001 NLCS where they lost to the eventual world champion Diamondbacks in five games (Cox stepped down as manager after the 2010 season).
+In total, the Braves went to the World Series five times under Cox in a nine season span and won the World Series once.
 Atlanta would reach the NLCS again in 2020 where they fell to eventual world champion Los Angeles Dodgers in 7 games after leading the series 3-1.
 The Braves would get their revenge on the Dodgers the next year by beating them in 6 games.
-1999 World Series was the Braves' last Fall Classic until 2021, where they won in 6 games over the Houston Astros.
+The 1999 World Series was the Braves' last Fall Classic until 2021, where they won in 6 games over the Houston Astros.
 Game 2 also marks the second and final time that Turner Field hosted a World Series game.

 The Yankees would continue their dynasty by defeating the New York Mets in the next year's World Series.
-They won a fourth straight pennant in 2001, but they lost to the Arizona Diamondbacks in that season's World Series.
-They would reach the World Series again in 2003 (losing to the Florida Marlins) and 2009 (defeating the defending champions, the Philadelphia Phillies).
+They won a fourth straight pennant in 2001, but lost to the Arizona Diamondbacks in that season's World Series.
+They would reach the World Series again in 2003 (losing to the Florida Marlins), 2009 (defeating the defending champions, the Philadelphia Phillies) and 2024 (losing to the Los Angeles Dodgers).

 On October 11, 2005, A&E Home Video released the New York Yankees Fall Classic Collectors Edition (1996–2001) DVD set.
 Game 3 of the 1999 World Series is included in the set.